jfcloutier/karma_system/design_notes/acting.md

 ##### Event `todo([Directive, ...])`

 A CA wants to know if its umwelt could potentially execute the sequence of directives of a plan it constructed.
+The event is received by all CAs in the umwelt of the broadcasting CA.

 * For each directive,
   * if not relevant to the umwelt CA, respond to parent with `cannot_seek(Directive)`